Show All Answers

 No. Visit Reopen Placer for updates and to find guidance for those businesses that may reopen.

 Visit the Reopen Placer website to find guidance and information for those businesses that are currently allowed to reopen.
-While counties such as Placer may achieve a local variance to accelerate through Stage 2, there is not yet the local ability to move to Stage 3.

 According to the California Department of Public Health: "Drive in activities are permissible as long as all public health precautions [are taken], social distancing is maintained and only members of the same household are in the same car."